A short proof of the straightening theorem: Preliminaries and recollections

 \begin{theorem} For $T \rightarrow S$ a categorical equivalence of simplicial sets and $X \rightarrow S$ a left fibration, the morphism $T \times_{S} X \rightarrow X$ in $\sSet$ is a categorical equivalence of simplicial sets. \end{theorem}

 The theorem is proved by Lurie in \cite[Proposition 3.3.1.3]{HTT}, but his arguments depend on the straightening-unstraightening equivalence.
 This dependence was removed by Cisinski, who treated the result as \cite[Proposition 5.3.5]{Cisinskibook}.
-We will shall give a slightly streamlined account of his argument in Section \ref{subsec:basechangeinneranod}.
+We will shall give a slightly streamlined account of his argument in Section \ref{sec:basechange} as well, see Theorem \ref{thm:flatrestate} specifically.